Hemp Oil Vs. CBD Oil: The Beginners Ultimate Guide

 Check our guide about the use of CBD oil usage here.

-The most common process is to place the recommended amount of product under your tongue.
+The most common process is placing the recommended product amount under your tongue.
 It is absorbed relatively quickly.

 You can then swallow the product.
-It is important to let the product be absorbed under the tongue as long as possible.
+It is essential to let the product be absorbed under the tongue as long as possible.
 This prevents your digestive system from breaking the products down too quickly.
-Other products include things like edibles, dissolving strips, vape liquid, and capsules.
+Other products include edibles, dissolving strips, vape liquid, and capsules.
 Topical products come in the form of oils and lotions.

 Separation and settling often occur with many of our products.
 Always start with the recommended dosage and work your way up from there.
 Depending on what you are using the product for, you may be able to use the product once per day.
 Other people use it multiple times throughout the day.

-If you are unsure of what dose to start with, you should contact the brand directly.
-Each brand is created differently and will have its own level of potency.
+If you are unsure what dose to start with, contact the brand directly.
+Each brand is created differently and will have its level of potency.
 There is not one single CBD user manual that will dictate how a product should be used.

 4. Do CBD Oil and Hemp Oil Get You High?

 CBD oil and hemp oil will not get you high.
-They legally cannot be produced from hemp plants that contain more than .3 percent THC which is the psychoactive compound in the cannabis plant.
-Even the CBD-THC blends have only small amounts of THC so are not likely to produce a high.
+They legally cannot be produced from hemp plants that contain more than .3 percent THC, the psychoactive compound in the cannabis plant.
+Even CBD-THC blends have only small amounts of THC, so they are not likely to produce a high.

 5. Is Hemp Oil as Good as CBD Oil?

 Hemp oil and CBD oil are excellent but different products.
-Hemp oil and CBD products contain cannabinoids which many people believe deliver physical and emotional benefits.
-Hemp seeds are a good source of vitamins and minerals and fatty acids, all of which are proven healthy nutrients.
+Hemp oil and CBD products contain cannabinoids that many believe deliver physical and emotional benefits.
+Hemp seeds are a good source of vitamins, minerals, and fatty acids, all proven healthy nutrients.

-6. Can You Rub Hemp Oil on Skin for Pain?
+6. Can You Rub Hemp Oil on Skin?

 Yes, you can rub hemp oil on your skin to help relieve dry skin or skin irritation.
-Some people have said that hemp oil has reduced skin inflammation.
+Some people have said that hemp oil has helped them.
 Hemp oil will not clog pores.
-You can use a hemp oil or a topical salve or cream made with hemp oil.
+You can use hemp oil, topical salve, or cream made with hemp oil.

 7. Does Hemp Oil Make You Sleepy?

 Hemp oil by itself is not likely to make you sleepy.
 However, there are hemp oil and hempseed oil products that contain melatonin.
 Melatonin produced by the pineal gland is a natural hormone that helps to regulate the sleep/wake cycle.
-The melatonin supplement added to hemp oil is either in a synthetic or natural form with the natural form coming from animal glands.
+The melatonin supplement added to hemp oil is either synthetic or natural, with the natural form coming from animal glands.

 8. Does Hemp Oil Contain THC?

 As described earlier, hemp oil may contain a trace of THC if the element is not fully removed.
-Many products will indicate the hemp oil has zero THC.
-Hempseed oil does not contain THC nor any other cannabinoid.
+Many products will indicate that hemp oil has zero THC.
+Hempseed oil does not contain THC or any other cannabinoid.

 9. What Are the Side Effects of Hemp Oil?

 Every person is unique, of course.
-Most people experience no side effects except for those they wanted – like increased feeling of relaxation or reduced skin dryness.
+Most people experience no side effects except those they wanted – like increased relaxation or reduced skin dryness.
 Much more medical research is needed to identify potential side effects.
-There are people who are allergic to the hempseed.
-Since research is limited, it is important to use a small amount of hemp oil the first couple of times to make sure you do not experience unwanted side effects.
+Some people are allergic to hempseed.
+Since research is limited, it is important to use a small amount of hemp oil the first couple of times to ensure you do not experience unwanted side effects.

 10. What are the Benefits of Good Hemp Oil?

 The nutritional content of good hemp oil delivers a range of benefits that promote good health.
 For example, the omega-3 and omega-6 unsaturated fats plus nine essential amino acids are used to make protein.
-Hempseeds contain a significant amount of iron too, in addition to other minerals and vitamins.
-With much more medical research needed, the benefits of good hemp oil are mostly identified through people’s descriptions (anecdotes) of their experiences.
-They include reduced feelings of anxiety, more relaxation, reduced skin dryness and improved acne.
+Hempseeds also contain significant iron, other minerals, and vitamins.
+With much more medical research needed, the benefits of good hemp oil are primarily identified through people’s descriptions (anecdotes) of their experiences.
+They include more relaxation and reduced skin dryness.

-Good hemp oil is a high quality product that retains the desired chemical profile of the hemp plant.
-As a study published in Frontiers in Plant Science (doi: 10.3389/fpls.2019.00120) on the National Institutes of Health site points out, quality depends on a controlled manufacturing process and the hemp plant variety used.
-That is why many brands operate their own hemp plant farms.
+Good hemp oil is a high-quality product that retains the desired chemical profile of the hemp plant.
+A study published in Frontiers in Plant Science (doi: 10.3389/fpls.2019.00120) on the National Institutes of Health site points out that quality depends on a controlled manufacturing process and the hemp plant variety used.
+That is why many brands operate their hemp plant farms.

 11. Is CBD Made from Marijuana or Hemp?

-Legally, CBD is made from the industrial hemp plant that is required to have less than .3 percent This could change over time as the laws change.
+Legally, CBD is made from the industrial hemp plant that is required to have less than 0.3 percent.
+This could change over time as the laws change.
 There is growing acceptance of CBD.
 A Gallup survey found that 14 percent of U.S. adults already use CBD products.
-As more people become familiar with CBD, it is expected CBD oil sales will grow exponentially.
+As more people become familiar with CBD, CBD oil sales are expected to grow exponentially.

 12. Is it Safe to Inhale Hemp Oil From a Vape Pen?

-If you would like to utilize a CBD vaping liquid, be sure to shop for a product that is trustworthy and high quality.
-Many people have found that vaping CBD can actually increase the beneficial effects of the product.
+If you would like to utilize a CBD vaping liquid, be sure to shop for a trustworthy and high-quality product.
+Many people have found that vaping CBD can increase the product’s beneficial effects.

-Just keep in mind, not all vaping products are created equally, just like is the case with CBD oil in general.
-Make sure to do your research so you know where the CBD oil is coming from that is being used in the vape product.
+Just keep in mind that not all vaping products are created equally, as with CBD oil in general.
+Make sure to do your research to know where the CBD oil is coming from that is used in the vape product.
 Some people prefer not to use CBD oil in this form.

 13. Is it Possible to Become Addicted to CBD?

-Many studies have concluded that there are no negative attributes to report when it comes to a potentially addictive nature.
+Many studies have concluded that there are no negative attributes to report regarding a potentially addictive nature.
 This is true regardless of who is taking the product.

 14. Is CBD Oil Safe for Pets?

-CBD is safe for the use with pets.
-It can help with a number of issues relating to your pet’s health.
-It is wise to check with your pet’s veterinarian prior to starting the product.
+CBD is safe for use with pets.
+It can help with several issues relating to your pet’s health.
+Before starting the product, it is wise to check with your pet’s veterinarian.

-You should also follow the CBD users manual instructions on the product.
+You should also follow the CBD user’s manual instructions on the product.
 Usually, CBD oil for pets will be administered based on the overall weight of the animal.
-Always start with a low dose prior to increasing the amount.
+Always start with a low dose before increasing the amount.
 This will ensure that your pet is safe.
 CBD oil can be purchased for pets.
 There are also edible treat products that you can easily administer to your animal.

 15. How to Choose a CBD-rich Product?

-If you have decided that you want to try a CBD product, there are some steps you should take in order to ensure you are getting the highest-quality product available to you.
+If you have decided to try a CBD product, there are some steps you should take to ensure you are getting the highest-quality product available to you.
 Not every CBD product is created equally.

-Before you make a purchase, find out as much information as you can from a specific brand and CBD guide that you are targeting.
-You want to know information such as, where is the product being grown, and how is it manufactured?
+Before you purchase, find as much information as possible from the specific brand and CBD guide you are targeting.
+You want to know where the product is grown and how it is manufactured.
 Certain growers utilize organic means of growing.
 This means you won’t have a product that could be contaminated with pesticides or fertilizers.
-This is the preferred quality of product for most people.
-Ensure that the product you will be purchasing does not contain an illegal amount of THC.
+This is the preferred quality of the product for most people.
+Ensure that your product does not contain an illegal amount of THC.

 Lastly, you can inquire about the quality control process of a brand.
 Each batch of CBD product should be tested to ensure its potency.
-This testing will also determine if the THC content is within the range it should be at.
+This testing will also determine if the THC content is within the range it should be.

-If you have any questions regarding our website, you can reach out to our customer service department.
+If you have any questions regarding our website, you can contact our customer service department.
 We can also answer questions about the specific products that we carry.
 You are always welcome to reach out to the manufacturer as well.

 Summary

-Educating yourself on what CBD is, what hemp products are, and how these items are used, will allow you to make a smart decision for your future.
-It is never a good idea to start using a product that you don’t know much about.
-Hemp and CBD oil can be very beneficial when added to an already healthy lifestyle.
+Educating yourself on CBD, hemp products, and how these items are used will allow you to make an intelligent decision for your future.
+It is never a good idea to start using a product you don’t know much about.
+Hemp and CBD oil can be beneficial when added to a healthy lifestyle.
 Be sure you know all about the product you are choosing to purchase.

-Understand how the product is being created, how the hemp plant is being grown, what other ingredients are included in the product, and how you can contact the brand directly if need be.
+Understand how the product is being created, how the hemp plant is being grown, what other ingredients are included, and how you can contact the brand directly.
 While the debate regarding CBD oil, hemp, and marijuana rages on, many people are taking matters into their own hands.
-You can do this as well, as long as you know all there is to know about hemp and CBD oil.
+You can do this as well, as long as you know everything about hemp and CBD oil.

 Shop CBD Oil